jdbean/gitlab-ce/doc/topics/autodevops/index.md

 all the projects that haven't explicitly set an option will have Auto DevOps enabled by default.

+NOTE: **Enabled by default:**
+Starting with GitLab 11.3, Auto DevOps pipeline will be gradually enabled by default for all projects that don't have a [CI/CD configuration file](../../ci/yaml/README.md).
+Unless it is explicitly enabled for the project, the pipeline will be automatically disabled on the first failure.

 ### Deployment strategy

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/38542) in GitLab 11.0.